woodii1234/FNF-JS-Engine/README.md

 A: You do it here the same way you'd do it in Psych Engine.

-Q: I found an bug!
+Q: I found a bug!

 A: Report [here.](https://github.com/JordanSantiagoYT/FNF-JS-Engine/issues)